hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 RocksDB's sequence number consistency requires that, **for the same key in the LSM-tree, the sequence number of a higher-level key must be greater than that of a lower-level key**.
 This rule allows reads to return immediately if a key is found at a higher level, without needing to access lower levels.
 This reduces the cost of accessing lower levels, improving performance and ensuring that reads are up-to-date, thus preventing stale reads.
 ![RocksDB Ingestion]({{ site.url }}{{ site.baseurl }}/assets/images//2025-02-17-tikv-reduces-write-stall/img_1.png){: .align-center .width-half}

-Keys in SST files ingested into RocksDB are assigned sequence numbers also have sequence numbers, typically assigned a global sequence number, which is recorded in the SST file's metadata.
+Keys in SST files ingested into RocksDB also have sequence numbers, typically assigned a global sequence number, which is recorded in the SST file's metadata.
 To prevent stale reads, SST files can only be ingested into a level of the LSM-tree if there are no overlapping keys at higher levels with smaller sequence numbers.

 Another reason for maintaining sequence number consistency is **atomic reads**.
 Without consistency, a scan that should read only data from the ingested SST files may instead read a mix of stale data (from the MemTable or higher levels) and fresh data (from the ingested files), leading to inconsistencies.
 ## How IngestExternFile() maintains the Sequence Number Consistency